Is The Inner Core A Liquid Or Solid

 The Earth's inner core, a sphere approximately 1,220 kilometers in radius, is primarily composed of iron, with trace amounts of other elements like nickel.
 It sits at the Earth’s center, enduring pressures of around 360 gigapascals (3.6 million atmospheres) and temperatures comparable to the Sun's surface, estimated to be around 5,200 degrees Celsius (9,392 degrees Fahrenheit).
 These extreme conditions make direct observation impossible, forcing scientists to rely on indirect methods to study its properties.

 The understanding of the inner core’s nature has evolved over time, shaped by advances in seismology, mineral physics, and computational modeling.
-Initially, due to the high temperatures, it was theorized that the entire core, including the inner part, was liquid.
-However, this view was challenged by the discovery of shear waves passing through the inner core, which can only propagate through solid materials.
+Here's the thing — initially, due to the high temperatures, it was theorized that the entire core, including the inner part, was liquid.
+On the flip side, this view was challenged by the discovery of shear waves passing through the inner core, which can only propagate through solid materials.
 This led to the prevailing theory that the inner core is primarily solid, despite the extremely high temperatures.

 Comprehensive Overview